1 Endorsements and Signed Flights

 Mobile = A signature that is provided face-to-face on the student‘s mobile device; e.g., as might happen in the hangar immediately following a flight.
 Note that it is on the student‘s device because it is the student‘s logbook that is being signed.

-Encryption = The transformation of data into an encoded form that obscures the underlying data.
+Encryption The transformation of data into an encoded form that obscures the underlying data.
 Encrypted data requires a key to decrypt.
+Encryption can help detect and prevent tampering.

-Electronic Signature = CFI Signature = proof that the specified CFI has signed the specified object, and that the object has not been modified since that time.
+Electronic Signature Proof that the specified signer (CFI, ground instructor, etc.) has signed the specified object, and that the object has not been modified since that time.
+This has the same meaning as in AC-120-78B 1.8.9, and, more specifically, 1.8.5 ("Digital Electronic Signature").

-Digitized Signature = an image of a handwritten signature.
-Not to be confused with an Electronic Signature.
+Digitized Signature An image of a handwritten signature.
+Not to be confused with an Electronic Signature; this maps to AC-120-78B‘s 1.8.14.

 3 Signed Flights

-A signed flight is an attestation by a CFI that they gave instruction to another individual on a given day.
+A signed flight is an attestation by a CFI (or other signer) that they gave instruction to another individual on a given day (or, in the case of AC-135-43, that the recipient served as an SIC).

 3.1 User Flow